lancedb/lance/README.md

-# opus
-Opus: A Columnar Data Format
+# Lance: A Columnar Data Foramt